This post may contain affiliate links. I may earn a small commission off of at NO extra cost to you. For more info, view my Privacy Policy.

 Stitch Key –

-- This stitch is reversible!
-It looks the exact same on both sides.
+• This stitch is reversible!
+It looks the exact same on both wrong side and the right side.

 Start by chaining an even number of stitches, for this test swatch I chained 20